confeitaria/inelegant/readme.rst

 Waiter functions
 ----------------

-To be honest, the ``Server`` class is mostly used to test the reason of the Ugly
-Net: the waiter functions.
+To be honest, the ``Server`` class is mostly used to test the reason of the Inelegant Net: the waiter functions.

 These functions wait for a port to be up or down in a specific host.
 There are two of them: